-Have you ever wondered how many spy-related movies are actually out there?
-From the classic James Bond flicks to silly action comedies like Spy, cold war dramas like Deutschland 83 or the hacker drama You Are Wanted … Spy Films have become a huge thing and often tell the stories of real-life events and fates.
+From the classic James Bond flicks to silly action comedies like Spy, cold war dramas like Deutschland 83 or the modern-day hacker series You Are Wanted … Spy movies have long been a hit with audiences and often tell the stories of real-life events and fates.

-If you want to look behind the iron curtain of the incredibly secretive world of spies, there is no better place than the German Spy Museum, located rather fittingly in the former "capital of spies" Berlin.
+If you want to look behind the iron curtain of the incredibly secretive world of spies, there is no better place than the German Spy Museum, located rather fittingly right in the heart of Berlin – the former "capital of spies".

 What is it all about?

 The German Spy Museum is a relatively new museum that opened its doors in September 2015 and is still undergoing continuous improvements.
-As Schimikowski revelead, the museum's movie section (see What's there to see?) is going to get a lot "bigger and better" in the upcoming months.
+As I was told during my tour, the film section is getting "bigger and better" in the upcoming months.

 The interactive exhibition offers a lot of "hands-on" experiments.
 You can, for example, test the safety of your own password or try to get out of the "laser maze" without touching the laser beams – perhaps the most popular "hands on" activity in the museum.